Leadership is Redefining “Profit”. See my post HERE

 Hugh: I’ve said that to you many times.
 You are so giving that it is hard for you to accept the thanks.
 I want to thank you.
 You have meant a lot to me and have shaped my life and my career.
 The visionary part of this is very profound.
 There is not a person in this culture that would not give anything to support this because we love you and believe in it.
 You are a giving person.
 That set the standard.
 Charities and churches ought to be like this.
 The first thing I was told was “Don’t ask for anything.”
 It reverses the whole culture.

-Berny: There is one virus on human consciousness, and it creates all toxic symptoms.
+Berny: There is one virus in human consciousness, and it creates all toxic symptoms.
 All of your relationship issues, all of your parenting issues, all of your organizational issues.
-Your company either goes with competitive organization or cooperative organization.
-Once you move to cooperative organization theory—and my book Redemption: The Cooperation Revolution tells you how to do it if you want to do it in your home space, your work space, or your faith space, so you can do it in any context on any basis—the more you get competition out, the more that you have heaven on Earth in wherever that space is that becomes cooperative.
+Your company either goes with a competitive organization or a cooperative organization.
+Once you move to cooperative organization theory—and my book Redemption: The Cooperation Revolution tells you how to do it if you want to do it in your home space, your workspace, or your faith space, so you can do it in any context on any basis—the more you get competition out, the more that you have heaven on Earth in wherever that space is that becomes cooperative.
 Work on that because you can never get rid of a virus if you have it.
 I have whole sections in my book for faith leaders, saying that it has to start in churches and be an example of what we stand for so the world can see it.

-Hugh: Let’s go back to vision a moment.
+Hugh: Let’s go back to vision for a moment.
 Your book is Redemption.
 I remember sitting a few feet from Martin Luther King in Atlanta, and he has a dream.